 Girl Talk with the GAC Ladies

-Here, the ladies of the Beyond Type 1 Global Ambassador Council will answer your questions about T1D.
+Here, the ladies of the Beyond Type 1 Global Ambassador Council will answer your questions about type 1 diabetes (T1D).
 Have a question?
 Email email@example.com.

 What is one tip you’d give to your younger self about body confidence + T1D?
 What helps you stay confident now?

 Jillian: Find a supportive group of girls to surround yourself with.
 Find girls that lift you up, not compete with you.
-I’m not saying you will go through life feeling 100% confident all the time, but the key is to surround yourself with positivity and a circle that will help you grow… What truly helped me become more confident in my body as a Type 1 female was seeing other girls rock their pumps + CGMs on social media and out-and-about in my town!
+I’m not saying you will go through life feeling 100 percent confident all the time, but the key is to surround yourself with positivity and a circle that will help you grow… What truly helped me become more confident in my body as a type 1 female was seeing other girls rock their pumps + continuous glucose monitors (CGMs) on social media and out-and-about in my town!
 Seeing all these inspiring and beautiful girls has helped me build so much confidence over the years.
-And Type 1 girls not only helped me with my confidence, but also with cool site placements!
-I once went from hiding my “gadgets” to showing the world: I am Type 1 Female Strong.
+And type 1 girls not only helped me with my confidence, but also with cool site placements!
+I once went from hiding my “gadgets” to showing the world: I am type 1 female strong.

 Michelle A: Know that you don’t have to hide yourself away, and that you are judging yourself 20 times harder than any of your peers are judging you.
 They’re too busy worrying about themselves!
 I like to think of my marks and scars as battle wounds.
 Instead of hating them, they become a reminder of how much I’ve gotten through.